Spring Byington: Personal life

-Byington spoke some Spanish, which she learned during the time spent with her husband in Buenos Aires; and she studied Brazilian Portuguese in her later years.
+Byington spoke some Spanish, which she learned during the time spent with her husband in Buenos Aires, and she studied Brazilian Portuguese in her later years.
 In July 1958, she confided to reporter Hazel Johnson that she had acquired a "small coffee plantation" in Brazil the month before and was learning Portuguese.
 "Miss Byington explained that she first listens to a 'conditioning record' before she goes to sleep.
 An hour later, her Portuguese lessons automatically begin feeding into her pillow by means of a small speaker."

 Byington was fascinated by metaphysics and science-fiction novels, including George Orwell's 1984.
 She surprised her co-stars in December Bride with her knowledge of the Earth's satellites and the constellations in the night sky, and read The Magazine of Fantasy & Science Fiction.

 In August 1955, Byington began taking flying lessons in Glendale, California, but the studio made her stop because of insurance problems.

 In January 1957, she testified in the trial of the Sica brothers as a character witness on behalf of DaLonne Cooper, who was a "part-time script girl" for December Bride.

 Marriage and engagement

 In 1909, Byington married Roy Chandler, the manager of the theater troupe with which she worked in Buenos Aires.
-They remained there until 1916, when Spring returned to New York to give birth to her first daughter, Phyllis Helene.
+They remained there until 1916, when Spring returned to New York City to give birth to her first daughter, Phyllis Helene.
 Her second daughter, Lois Irene, was born in 1917.
 The couple divorced about 1920.
 Between then and the mid-1930s, she devoted her time to developing her career.

 In the late 1930s, Byington was engaged to be married to an Argentine industrialist.
 Following an engagement of a few years and several months, he died unexpectedly.
 She then devoted her life to her career and family.

 A number of Hollywood historians have claimed that Byington was a lesbian.
 Actress Marjorie Main's biographer Michelle Vogel has noted that Main and Byington were reported widely as having had a long-term relationship.
 When asked about Byington's sexual orientation, Main observed: "It's true, she didn't have much use for men."

 Death

 On September 7, 1971, Byington died of cancer at her home in the Hollywood Hills.
 At her request, her body was donated to medical research.

-For her contributions to the film and television industries, Byington has two stars on the Hollywood Walk of Fame: a motion pictures star at 6507 Hollywood Boulevard, and a television star at 6231 Hollywood Boulevard.
+For her contributions to the film and television industries, Byington has two stars on the Hollywood Walk of Fame, as a motion-picture star at 6507 Hollywood Boulevard, and as a television star at 6231 Hollywood Boulevard.